About This Site

 Feb-2021: Limited dark-mode support

 This site has started using CSS media queries to implement a dark theme, where supported by both browsers hosting the site, and devices hosting the browsers.
 Initially, this is implemented only on the home page—whose prior white background is now a darker grey in dark mode, and a lighter grey otherwise.
 Dark mode works on recent smartphones, macOS, and Linux; it's available on Windows but not (yet?) in all browsers tested.
-More pages here may go dark over time, but there's a reasonable argument to be made that text-heavy content, like books, is better in boring black on white.
+More pages here may go dark over time, but there's a reasonable argument to be made that text-heavy content, like books, is better in boring but readable black on white.

 Update, Nov-2021: the book-links page has now gone dark too, and both that and the home page now always use the dark theme regardless of system settings.
 Designing for both light and dark is complex, and dark is not that dark here.
 The home page now also uses rounded corners and collapses its links on narrower displays; web fashion marches on.